PyHeart87/LLM_XML_Node_Splitter/readme.md

 ## Features

-- Split XML nodes into task, profile, offer, and contact categories
+- Split XML nodes into introduction, task, profile, offer, and contact categories
 - Use CodeLlama for intelligent content splitting
 - Store and retrieve previous splits using Chroma DB
 - Explain changes made to the XML structure